How to appeal to an independent tribunal if you disagree with a Gambling Commission decision about a personal or operating gambling licence.

-The tribunal is independent of the government, and will listen to both sides of the argument before reaching its decision.
+The tribunal is independent of the government, and will listen to both sides of the argument before it reaches its decision.

 Time limits for appealing

-You must appeal within 28 days of when the commission sent you the decision letter.
+You have 28 days to appeal after the commission sends you the decision letter.

 If you miss the time limit, you can ask for more time to appeal.
 Explain why you’re late, and the tribunal will decide if it can still take your case.